alshdavid/mach/README.md

 ## Remaining work

-The goal of Mach 1 will be a super fast production ready bundler with plugin support but has features that still need to be added.
+The goal of Mach 1 will be a super fast production ready bundler with plugin support with some features remaining to be added (for instance - incremental bundling, or caching).

 The order of these may change and some may be pushed back to Mach 2